The Biggest Summer Movie Flops Of All Time, From ‘The 13th Warrior’ To ‘Stealth’

 It is these wretched summer movie disasters that we are here to celebrate today.
 Or at least make fun of.
 Same thing.

 The following movies were all chosen based on a complex formula involving box-office results, money lost, film quality, whatever I feel like making fun of and eleven different secret herbs and spices.
-The result is this sad list, the worst of the worst, the nine biggest summer movie disasters ever.
+The result is this sad list, the worst of the worst, the nine biggest summer movie flops ever.

 Released in 2005 by Columbia Pictures, Stealth was an epic disaster.
 It’s not just that movie was horrible – which it was, and helped bury the film careers of stars Josh Lucas and Jessica Biel – or that it lost $116 million (adjusted for inflation), but also because Columbia was in the midst of a long line of summer flops and needed Stealth to hit big.
 It, uh… it didn’t.

 The movie opened in as many theaters as Columbia could get it into, and it still only managed to make $13 million in its opening weekend, which placed it fourth, just behind the award-winning Sky High.
 It quickly fell from there and made only $32 million in the U.S. and Canada on a $135 million budget.
 On the plus side, critics hated it.

 The 13th Warrior is not a horrible film.
 It’s actually kind of decent in a Sunday afternoon on SyFy I’m hungover and this is on kind of way.
 Unfortunately, it was meant to be more.
 Much more.

 The problem with The 13th Warrior is that it was just good enough that the studio thought they could save it, and so even after filming was done, they sank millions into reshoots, and a movie whose original budget was around $80 million ended up costing up to $160 million.
 Yeah.